ClaireLevy/Cure-U01/qVOA_figure_redo.md

 These are figures for the cure u01 grant application.
 We got the data from someone else, but their graph wasn't good so I am re-making it.
-They sent the data+graph+info all in one file so I took out just the data and put it in a .csv file to read into R.
+They sent some data+graph+info in one file and some more data in another file, so I took out just the data and put it in a single .csv file to read into R.

 The first figure is data from all donors